 Enjoy the spring flowers in London in May

 London begins to bloom in April and is in full throttle by May.
-Officially it’s the month when elegant lilac wisterias come into flower on the facades of central London mansions and in city parks.
-Although occasionally they flower instead at the end of April.
+Officially it’s the month when the elegant purply pink wisterias come into flower on the facades of central London mansions and in city parks.
+Although occasionally they flower earlier in April.
 Whenever they do it sparks ‘wisteria hysteria’ in social media channels!

 All the royal parks in central London are worth a visit.
-Hyde Park sprawls between Westminster and Kensington, pretty little St James’s Park nestles beside Whitehall and Regent’s Park is on the doorstep if you’re sightseeing north of Oxford street.
+Hyde Park sprawls between Westminster and Kensington, pretty little St James’s Park nestles beside Whitehall and Regent’s Park, also home of London Zoo, is on the doorstep if you’re sightseeing north of Oxford street.
+Getting outside and enjoying the city’s natural beauty is one of the best things to do in London in May.

 Kew Gardens With the spring in full swing, the Royal Botanic Gardens, beside the Thames at Kew, is a lovely place for an outing.
 See carpets of bluebells, a dell of rhododendrons and all the year- round wonders in the Victorian glasshouses.

 History buffs can discover London’s historical places.
-And a walking tour or food tour will give you insider info from a local expert.
+And walking tours will give you fascinating insights from a local expert.

 Take a river boat or open top bus tour

 A dinner cruise along the Thames is a lovely way to see the sights as dusk falls on the river.
-Or you can simply catch one of the regular river boats to get from A to B across London as an alternative to the tube.
+Or you can simply catch one of the regular river boats to get from A to B across town as an alternative to the London tube.

 Shakespeare’s Globe Theatre is another famously open-air venue, and a unique opportunity to see plays as they were originally experienced by their 16th and 17th-century fans.

 Glyndebourne in East Sussex is a 500 year old country house and the venue for the world-famous Glyndebourne opera festival.
-Opera lovers dress up and picnic on the lawns: it’s a very ‘English’ event.
-Only an hour from London by train to Lewes.
+The performances are held in an indoor auditorium and opera lovers dress up for the occasion and picnic on the lawns, It’s a very ‘English’ event.
+The season begins in May and runs until the end of August.
+It’s only an hour from London by train to Lewes.

 If your heart beats faster on an early morning antiquing foray then Sunbury antiques market at Kempton Park racecourse is waiting.
 One of the largest antiques fairs in the UK, with more than 700 traders and stock from all over Europe, it’s a complete treasure trove.
 It’s open to the public from 8 am on two Tuesdays a month.
 There’s free parking or catch a train from Waterloo station – it takes 45 mins.
 Get there early and know that cash is preferred.
 If you love antiques you’re going to enjoy this!